torum/MPDCtrl/README.md

 ### MPD Ctrl for Windows desktop

-MPD Ctrl for Windows desktop (WPF) is a desktop gadget-like light-weight client app for the MPD.
+MPD Ctrl for Windows desktop (WPF) is a desktop gadget-like light-weight client app for the MPD. __**Currently, in the process of submitting to the Microsoft Store...**__

 - Requirement:
 Windows 10 ("Fall Creators Update/.NET Framework 4.7.1" or later) and a host running MPD.